AD9000/Final-Card-Down/README.md

 So here I am listing a few ideas about how the project could be bettered:
 (I will implement them as I get the time)

+1. The game still needs a runner to call all the functions so that the players can actually play the game.
-1. Implement an AI player to play the game.
+2. Implement an AI player to play the game.
-2. Make a GUI interface to make the game more immersive.
+3. Make a GUI interface to make the game more immersive.
-3. Security/Anti-cheat updates (Like calling the tester functions).
+4. Security/Anti-cheat updates (Like calling the tester functions).